top of page

 Tim Early Headshot.jpg

-Tim Early is celebrating his 30th consecutive season with Brandywine Ballet as a Principal Dancer.
+Tim is celebrating his 32nd consecutive season with Brandywine Ballet as a Principal Dancer.
 In addition to performing, Tim has choreographed for the Company, and has been on faculty at The Dance Center, the official school of the Brandywine Ballet.
 Beginning in 2018, Tim also began a position as the Production Manager with Brandywine Ballet, working to coordinate all of the company's performance efforts.
 Highlights with the Company have been his performances in Nancy Page’s Dracula, Ronen Koresh’s Beyond the Steps, Balanchine’s Serenade, and Eddy Touissant’s Souvenance.
 Together with Donna L. Muzio, Mr. Early founded Brandywine Contemporary, the modern-based arm of Brandywine Ballet.
 He is co-director of the Philadelphia-based modern company Opus I Contemporary.
 He has choreographed for Lafayette College, Moravian College, and West Chester University.
 In addition, Mr. Early has headed the dance department at Wyoming Seminary Summer Arts Program in Wilkes-Barre, PA, for the past 20 years.

 THOMAS GANT, JR.